 "Music to My Ears"

-Today the Center is finding new audiences and new artistic flavors.
+Today the Center celebrates its 63nd Anniversary and is finding new audiences and new artistic flavors.
 But the vision that gave Brooklyn Center for the Performing Arts the artistic energy to bring to its Brooklyn audiences the world of art and beauty at affordable prices, still empowers it today.
-As the diverse communities across Brooklyn grow, the Center meets the challenge to offer a wide variety of events that will give most everyone something to cheer about, from the World of Dance series to the new Theatre and Target FamilyFun series; from the World Stages series to exciting Special Events.
+As the diverse communities across Brooklyn grow, the Center meets the challenge to offer a wide variety of events that will give everyone something to cheer about.

 In addition, the MainStage and Thesis Productions of the Brooklyn College Theatre Department and the literally hundreds of Conservatory of Music concerts ranging from classical to jazz to opera to the acclaimed Electro-Acoustic International Music Festival, all provide Brooklynites with a potpourri of eclectic events sure to stimulate, edify and entertain.